Doug Pederson is clearly standing by embattled cornerback Jalen Mills.

 Pederson's answer was interesting.

 Yeah, I think it's a little of both.
-No. 1, he is the best player for the position, and No. 2, his body of work, what he's done over the course of two-plus years.
-So we've got a ton of confidence in him.
+No. 1, he is the best player for the position, and number two, his body of work, what he's done over the course of two-plus years.
+So we got a ton of confidence in him.

 Listen, that's something that if a quarterback goes through a slump, we're going to wrap our arm around him, encourage him, keep him coming and keep coaching him.
 I don't believe in just kicking guys to the curb [and saying], ‘OK, you're done.
 Let's go with the next guy.'